Protected Cloud Instances

-When you set up your backup and backup copy jobs based on Veeam Backup policies or employ complex exclusion parameters in job properties, some VMs may turn out to be excluded from the Veeam Backup policies and therefore will lack proper protection.
+When you set up your backup jobs based on resource groups or employ complex exclusion parameters in job properties, some VMs may turn out to be excluded from the Veeam Backup policies and therefore will lack proper protection.

 This report displays a list of VMs protected by up-to-date backups and snapshots, as well as a list of unprotected VMs which have outdated or missing restore points.
 This information helps you validate the state of data protection in your organization.